 Appendix F - COVID 19 Addendum Policy in the event of lockdown.
+Appendix F - COVID 19 Addendum Policy in the event of lockdown.

-Bishop Road School will use the 2020 safeguarding policy addendum as the basis for a revised approach to safeguarding arrangements in conjunction with the most up to date government guidance and consideration of the nature of any future lockdown provisions.
+Bishop Road School will use the 2020 safeguarding policy addendum as the basis for a revised approach to safeguarding arrangements in conjunction with the most up to date government guidance and consideration of the nature of any future lockdown arrangements.
+These will be published in the policies section of the school website within 24 hours of any change to school operations - whether local or national.